-Al Ain literally translates to 'the spring' in English, and it was once a vital oasis on the caravan route from the UAE to Oman.
-The oasis is still open to tourists.
-Al Ain stands on the UAE - Oman border and is a small and sleepy town away from the hustle bustle of the major cities in UAE like Abu Dhabi and Dubai.
+Al Ain literally translates to 'the spring', and it was once a vital oasis on the caravan route from UAE to Oman.
+It is a small and sleepy town away from the crowds of the major cities of UAE.
 It is largely known for its greenery and is a beautiful sight to view in the midst of a desert.

-Al Ain is a one and a half hour drive from Abu Dhabi city, which is the closest big city.
-It is one of the world's oldest permanently inhabited settlements and a UNESCO World Heritage Site.
-It can easily be regarded as the cultural site of UAE with a lot of history and culture broiling in it for a long time.
+Al Ain is a one and a half-hour drive from Abu Dhabi city and is one of the world's oldest permanently inhabited settlements and a UNESCO World Heritage Site.
+It can easily be regarded as the cultural site of the UAE with a lot of history and culture broiling in it for a long time.
 It is home to various picturesque forts and museums, along with the iconic oasis lined with date palm trees, which is the main attraction of Al Ain.
-A must do when in Al Ain is to drive up to the top of Jebel Hafeet, a rocky mountain dominating the city, to experience a breath-taking view of the plains.
-It is the emirate's highest peak and UAE's second highest.
-A trip to Al Ain usually exceeds expectations, bringing with it a natural calmness.